 As is the case with all Traegers, build quality is immense – this thing is built like a brick outhouse and comes on four sturdy legs.
 The lockable casters and big soft rubber wheels make it really easy to move, too.
 Oh, and final high praise for the assembly process which was an absolute breeze even if it did take two to lift the main carcass onto its legs.

-If you’re after an exceptional smoker that also grills, bakes, sears and roasts then this one’s a current favourite.
+If you’re after an exceptional smoker that also grills, bakes, sears and roasts then this one’s a shoo-in.
 It’s a doddle to use and it passed all our tests with consummate aplomb.
 Just be sure to buy a cover for it, especially if you plan to leave it outside.

-Want to see how our number one pick fares against our number two pick?
+Want to see how our number two pick fares against our number three pick?
 Then check out T3's Weber Smokefire EX4 vs Traeger Ironwood 650 comparison feature.